 By: Sarah Tarraf, Director, Analytics

 The stereotypical image of a data scientist is that of the harried analyst, hacking away late into the night in an unrestrained startup environment, tapping into massive amounts of data to uncover interesting relationships that explain once-unexplainable phenomena.
 What we tend to ignore is the more common scenario—a data scientist working in an established corporate environment with a limited technology budget and an incomplete infrastructure.
+Those of us in these shoes realize that we’re not that different from the hackneyed version of our profession.
+Like our ‘startup’ counterparts, we too are hungry to tap into the ever-expanding libraries of open source tools and technologies to move organizations toward the future.

 From insightful research to decision intelligence, we stand at the ready.
 How can we help you?